 Dental OPTIONS provides donated care to the elderly, people with disabilities or compromising medical conditions, and discounted dental care to low-income Ohioans with minimal financial means and/or severe dental needs, who do not have dental insurance or qualify for Medicaid.

-Patients will be pre-screened by the Dental Lifeline Network, which will then match them up with a volunteer dentist to receive care.
+Patients will be pre-screened by the Ohio Department of Health, which will then match them up with a volunteer dentist to receive care.

 How to become a Dental OPTIONS Provider

 The process to join is easy and you set the level of participation.
 You decide the number of patients to see each year and the frequency; and the type of patient – elderly on a fixed income, working poor, single parent, disabled, and so on.
 You also decide whether to accept patients eligible for donated or discounted care or both.

 You do the dentistry.
 Referral coordinators handle the paperwork and other administrative tasks of the program, which can include:

 - Handling preliminary phone calls.